chiyomi1104/react-native/README.md

 # Nucamp Site Mobile App
 ## Overview
-This is a mobile app for Nucamp coding school.
-I made this app as a campstone for React Native course.
+A featured mobile app for virtual hiking course.
+I made this app as a campstone for React Native course at the Nucamp Coding Bootcamp

 ## Development
 ### Languages and Framework